AUDIE CORNISH, HOST:

 (SOUNDBITE OF TRUCKS)

 AMOS: Turkish officials open a blue metal border gate into Syria.
 Jerablus is right next door.
-Liberated by rebels in July, trade has started again, explains Syrian journalist Lubna Merais(ph).
+Liberated by rebels in July, trade has started again, explains Syrian journalist Lubna Mrie.

-LUBNA GERAIS: Yes, so people inside just collect the money and they send anyone who can buy those things and they can rent a car and bring them inside.
+LUBNA MRIE: Yes, so people inside just collect the money and they send anyone who can buy those things and they can rent a car and bring them inside.

 These young fighters are respected for their sacrifice but civilians want to establish civil control here.
 They have no experience in home rule in a country that's been run from the top down, so it won't be easy.

-GERAIS: We need support.
-I was a school teacher.
+MOSA: (Through translator) We need support.
+I was a schoolteacher.
 We are all civilians.
 There are people with great ideas working really hard but there is no support.

-AMOS: No support from the international community, no aide of any kind and this small town has a heavy burden.
-Overwhelmed by more than 20,000 Syrians fleeing violence from other places, Jerablus is considered safe, mostly because it's so close to the Turkish border that Syrian warplanes don't bomb here.
+AMOS: No support from the international community, no aid of any kind, and this small town has a heavy burden.
+Overwhelmed by more than 20,000 Syrians fleeing violence from other places, Jerablus is considered safe, says Mosa, because it's so close to the Turkish border that Syrian warplanes don't bomb here.

-MOSA: It's free, we now feel that the country's of that mind.
+MOSA: No, free, it's better, we now feel that the country's - that's mine.
 We need this building for us.
 Before, you are just a worker, just a worker.

 AMOS: Now, he works for the people of Jerablus, a free town, he says, that wants to show that Syrians can rule themselves.
 Deborah Amos, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.